technojam/Ultimate_Algorithms_Repository/README.md

   2. Discuss all the features and requirements in issue section before sending an PR.
   3. It would be really appreciated if you try to look into previous created issue instead of a new one.
   4. Use proper template and be describe all the changes that you are addressing in a PR.
+  5. Add relevant comments explaining what the code is all about (if possible write the Time and Space complexities)
+  6. Any type pf plagrised code or fishy code will not be merged.
   5. Once you follow above points and your PR gets approved by more than 2 reviewers it will be merged by the maintainers.

   ## Code of Conduct